thegrimbee/horus/README.md

 c.
 Showing results: A new window of the app will be opened once the scanning is done
 2. User Guide, the user can click the hyperlink in the user guide section to show a popup explaining how to locate the folders

+Future Possible Features:
+1. Online scanning, allows the app to search for the app's terms of service online, since some apps may not store it locally
+2. Improved active scanning, gives the users choices of apps instead of asking the users to find folders.
+This is because some users may still be confused on how to locate the app's folder
+3. Passive scanning, allow the app to run in the background and notify the user of harmful terms of service when installing app
+4. Database, improves efficiency by checking if the app have been scanned before (possibly by other users), thus removing the need to scan again.
+This is because, from what we have seen, the AI takes around half a second to process each sentence, which can build up to a very large scan time
+5. Contextualised scanning, we realise that some users may want to use the app differently (e.g. a personal user, or an enterprise).
+This means, the terms and conditions also apply differently depending on the context.
+We want to modify our AI to take this into account
+6. App Suggestion, suggests similar apps with safer terms and conditions to the users

 Our tech stack will include:
 1. Electron, to design the app itself including its UI and file watching system
 2. Python, to handle the backend processing and the AI to analyse the TOS